Special EventsNewAccess to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 Keith Harwood took this photo of 2-BIL electric unit No 2098 at Horsted Keynes in the early 1960s.
 No.323 "Bluebell" is visible on what was then the Bluebell side of the station.

-The re-signalling work currently under way at Horsted Keynes includes provision for the eventual re-laying of the line to Ardingly.
-The option of re-electrifying the branch, for use by preserved electric trains as well as our own steam trains has been suggested by many people, and this has not been ruled out.
+The re-signalling work undertaken at Horsted Keynes includes provision for the eventual re-laying of the line to Ardingly.
+The option of re-electrifying the branch, for use by preserved electric trains as well as our own steam trains has been suggested by many people.
+This has not been ruled out, although the replacement of all existing track circuits over the whole of the area controlled by Horsted Keynes Signal Box would make it an expensive undertaking, and very obviously, significant electrical safety concerns would need to be addressed.

 Southwards?

-A southward extension has long been considered impractical due to the station site at Chailey having been extensively built upon.
+A southward extension has long been considered impractical due initially to the difficulty in bridging the raised, widened and re-aligned A275 main road immediately south of Sheffield Park station.
 Whilst in the very long term an extension south from Sheffield Park it might be feasible, that's really looking much too far into the future for anyone to consider, for at least the next half century!
 We are however in support of the general principal that the remaining track bed is a potentially valuable transport corridor which should be safeguarded.

 Why not become a BRPS Member? - Get more involved as a Volunteer